DaudCloud-sudo/portfolio-website-hosting-on-AWS-S3/README.md

 2. Scroll down to the "Static website hosting" section.
 3. Note the endpoint URL provided.
 This is your live website URL.
 4. Open the URL in a browser to view your hosted website.
-5. Wohoo, your website is live.
+5. Wohoo, my website is live.

 ![image](https://github.com/user-attachments/assets/ea6abe92-a6df-426a-b1d1-5f12e470b1cb)